Volunteering NICARAGUA

 As I mentioned, volunteering or helping others can come in different ways.
 We can assist a cause in different ways, such as being a thoughtful consumer, giving a donation, fundraising, doing work to help a business with its cause, giving time to a social media site with a cause, building homes for the needy, etc. (See more in the volunteer section of this site.)

-In Granada, you can help the non-profit “Cafe de las Sonrisas” (Smiles Cafe) with its mission just by eating at their cafe and or buying the products they sell.
+In Granada, you can help the non-profit “Cafe de las Sonrisas” (Smiles Cafe) with its mission just by eating at their cafe or buying the products they sell.
 You can savor dishes made by the hearing-impaired staff and other people with disabilities.

 .

-Discover an added perk of visiting this place – the chance to delve into the world of Sign Language!
+Discover an added perk of visiting this place – the chance to delve into the world of sign language!
 You’ll be delighted to find a captivating poster adorning the wall, guiding customers in learning this beautiful language and encouraging communication with the friendly staff.

-My experience ordering food at their restaurant was fun and educational; I was handed a menu, I pointed out a letter, and, bingo, I had my breakfast and it was delicious!
+My experience ordering food at their restaurant was fun and educational. was handed a menu, I pointed out a letter, and, bingo, I had my breakfast and it was delicious!
 It was even better knowing that my breakfast helped the organization.
 As someone who has experienced the employment issues of Latin America, it is of utmost importance to include folks with other abilities from all walks of life.

 VolunCheers to its founder Antonio Prieto Buñuel!